Yw-xwx/Some_exercises/README.md

 >And one point about two pointers or double pointers:
 >>`double-pointers.c` has 4 problems,which are all originated from the point of two pointers,which optimize the time cost effectively.

+2022.09.24
+>upload two source code i have done last week:
+>>they are both connect with the MergeSort algorithm,one uses loop and another uses recursion.